 If none of these work, then the following can be checked as well to see if they

 contain a mime type that can be returned:

 Finally, one might be able to make a reasonable guess based on what type of

 entity is being returned:

 but this last one seems unreliable becuase several mime types are legitimate for

 each of those entity types.

-#3 Updated by Jing Tao about 18 years ago
+#3 Updated by Jing Tao over 19 years ago